freezer333/web-foundations/web-foundations/src/network/echo.md

 ## The Protocol of the Web
 The protocol of the web defines what web clients and web servers communicate.
 Normally, TCP / IP is used at the network and transport layer - but as we've seen, that doesn't describe *what* is sent - just how.
 In order for *all* web clients and servers to be able to play happily together, we need an *application layer* protocol.
 This protocol is the subject of the next chapter - the **HyperText Transfer Protocol** - HTTP.

+Just like for the echo server and client, **HTTP** isn't about a specific programming language.
+Any program, regardless of the language it is written in, can speak HTTP.
+Most web browsers (clients) are written in C, C++ (and some partially in Rust).
+Web servers are written in all sorts of languages - from C, Java, Ruby, and of course Node.js / JavaScript!